ugowe/swift-conditionals-lab-ios-0616/README.md

-# Math, Booleans & Conditionals LAB
+# Math, Booleans & Conditionals Lab

 ## Learning Objectives - The student should be able to..